posted May 15, 2019

 So why are service members so well-suited to business careers?
 What makes them the ideal candidates for business degrees like MBAs?
 Here are just a few of the attributes that create the perfect fit:

 Although not every veteran comes out of the military a great leader, every soldier is trained in leadership and most have the opportunity to put their leadership skills to the test while serving.
-Not only do veterans have experience working under leaders and learning how to follow orders – and thus experience in what makes a good versus poor leader – but many had military responsibilities that required them to lead others.
+Not only do veterans have experience working under leaders and learning how to follow orders – and thus experience in what makes a good versus poor leader – many had military responsibilities that required them to lead others.

 Military leadership is essentially all about the qualities taught in business leadership: excellent communication and listening, developing goals and plans to reach those goals, delegating responsibilities in the execution of those plans, and constantly evaluating and measuring the success of actions to make changes and adjustments.